harry-finch/Hestia/README.md

 Because of its rather simple function (showing the temperature), this board can also serve as a base for other IOT projects.
 It embeds many basic features:
 - USB to UART (CH340G)
+- Auto-reset for code upload
-- battery management (MCP73831)
+- Battery management (MCP73831)
-- battery level indicator
+- Battery level indicator
-- load sharing between battery and USB
+- Load sharing between battery and USB
 - ESP8266 minimal wiring

 ![](pictures/schematic.png)